Your cookie preferences

 The answer to this question is not definitive either way, but the short answer is: probably.

-If you have lots of unused credit cards then many lenders will see this as a sign that you do not spend money on credit.
-This means you are lacking in a debt repayment history.
+If you have lots of unused credit cards then many lenders will see this as a sign that you can manage multiple credit cards well.

-Having a history of debt repayments goes on your credit file and it shows lenders that you can manage paying debts.
-They may also be concerned that you have so much credit at your disposal, which you could spend all in one go and lower your chances of being able to repay it on time.
+Your history of debt repayments goes on your credit file and it shows lenders that you can manage paying debts.

-By the same token, if you're spending most of your credit limit on one credit card, providers could see this as a sign of desperation.
-As a general rule you should try to avoid using up more than 70% of your credit limit all the time.
+By the same token, if you're spending most of your total credit limit, providers could see this as a sign of desperation.
+As a general rule you should try to avoid using up more than 25% of your credit limit each month.
+Closing a card could increase this percentage as your total credit limit is reduced.

-If you have multiple credit cards, then you may want to spread your spending across them so that you're not near your limit on one credit card.
+If you have multiple credit cards, then you may want to limit your spending across them so that you're not using more than 25% of your total available credit.
 Unless you have great organisation it can be difficult to track all these cards and you might get stung with being charged an annual fee for a card you really should have cancelled but forgot to.

-Essentially, if you have too many credit cards, you should probably close a few down, but you don't have to close them all.
+Essentially, if you think you have too many credit cards that could tempt you to spend money, you should probably close a few down, but you don't have to close them all.

-Got credit cards debt?
+Got credit card debt?
 Find a balance transfer credit card and stop paying expensive interest payments on your balance.